a-x-/babel-plugin-transform-import-css/README.md

 import classes from './Component.css'
 ```

-will be rouroughly translated to:
+will be roughly translated to:

 ```js
 var classes = {